-Let’s talk about one of the most sought-after techniques for the grill – how to make crackling and get crispy pork skin.
+Let’s talk about one of the most sought-after techniques for the grill – how to get crispy pork skin and how to make crackling.
 It doesn’t happen by accident!

 Have you ever noticed how important texture is to your enjoyment of what you’re eating?
 No matter how great the taste may be, if your food or drink feels unpleasant in your mouth, you won’t enjoy it.